Jackdaw

 Behavior

 The basis of jackdaw’s “society” is the mating pair, which usually bonds for life.
 Together the pair roosts and feeds in even larger colonies, sometimes consisting of many thousands of birds.
-While the colony members are almost completely unrelated to each other, they do appear to cooperate in the acquisition of food and resources.
+While the colony members are almost completely unrelated to each other, they do work together to find food and resources.
 If one member of the colony has found an ample source of food, then it will sometimes alert other members about the location as well.

-These birds make a number of sounds to communicate with each other.
-The most common vocalization is the familiar jack or chak greeting sound for which they’re named.
+These birds make several sounds to communicate with each other.
+The most common is the familiar jack or chak greeting for which they are named.
 They also have alarm calls, mating calls, and roosting calls.
 The Daurian jackdaw has a more nasal sound.

-is one of the most intelligent animals because it can use tools and solve problems.
+The Jackdaw is one of the most intelligent animals because it can use tools to solve problems.

 ©beccijane/Shutterstock.com